Skip to main content

 This corresponds to the minimum speed that they must have at the top of the loop to make it around.
 If they go faster, the normal force from their seat (downwards, since they are upside-down), would result in a larger net force towards the center of the circle.
 This situation corresponds to the normal force from their seat just barely reaching 0 at the top of the loop.
 Since the roller coaster is quoted as having a speed of \(15\text{m/s}\) at the top of the loop, they will just barely make it.
 However, this is way too close to the minimal speed to not fall out of the roller coaster, so Kenny is correct in being skeptical!
 The engineers designing the roller coaster should include a much bigger safety margin!

-This page titled 6.7: Problems and Solutions is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Ryan D. Martin, Emma Neary, Joshua Rinaldo, and Olivia Woodman via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.7: Problems and Solutions is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Ryan D. Martin, Emma Neary, Joshua Rinaldo, and Olivia Woodman via source content that was edited to the style and standards of the LibreTexts platform.